sean-benedict-bernardo/1242-NSCOM01-MCO2/README.md

 For the purposes of this project, the test cases will have two clients running on two different computers, clients A and B. The test cases will be run on the client side and will be tested for the following scenarios:

 1. SIP HANDSHAKE (including INVITE, ACK, and relevant SDP)
+Note: While 100 Trying is normally the first response to an INVITE, it is not implemented in this project, given the nature of the project being only peer to peer on a local network.
 Client A (caller)
 ```
 ===== 192.168.5.143:5060 | SIP Sent =====